wiltruong/portfolio_v1/_posts/xxx-xx-xx-ubinext.md

 ### The iterations...
 So many of them

-At first, my initial designs was to be a little bit bolder and use a grid system.
+At first, my initial designs were a bit bold in design and use a grid system.
 I was heavily inspired by how The Division 2 organized it's information and the overall design.
 As I thought more and more about the overall theme of Splinter Cell: Blacklist, I instantly knew that it will not work.
 It is not an looter-shooter, it is an stealth action-adventure game.

 ![image](/images/posts/ecomockup.png)